Contact & Hours

 You may place in any of the following ESL courses:

 Introduction to College English as a Second Language

 Introduction to English as a Second Language Reading Skills

-The Mathematics Placement Test is taken on a computer and is untimed.
+The Mathematics assessment is taken on a computer and is untimed.
 It takes approximately one hour to complete.
 Math testing may include up to three separate tests: Arithmetic, Elementary Algebra, and College-Level Math.
-Calculators are NOT allowed.
+Calculators are NOT permitted.